Mohsin241002/Freshoop/VERCEL_DEPLOYMENT.md

 ## Monitoring and Logs

-- **View Logs:** Go to your Vercel project → Deployments → Click on a deployment → View Function Logs
+- **Frontend Logs:** Go to your Vercel project → Deployments → Click on a deployment → View Logs
-- **Runtime Logs:** Check the "Functions" tab for serverless function logs
+- **Backend Logs:** Check Render dashboard for your service logs at https://dashboard.render.com
-- **Build Logs:** Available in the deployment details
+- **Build Logs:** Available in the Vercel deployment details

 ## Automatic Deployments